acelster/ML-autotuning/doc/documentation.md

 	SETTING:VALUE

-Here are all the settings, and their possible values:
+The following is a list of the settings, and their possible values:

 *	**COMMAND1** The command used to start the program to be autotuned for the first time it is executed.